top of page

 Heat the oil on low heat in a saucepan and add the onions.
 Fry on low heat till the onions are very soft and have a very light golden colour, about 10-12 minutes.

 Add the turmeric, chilli powder, cinnamon and give the mix a good stir.
-Add the tamarind, as;t, water/stock and soy and bring to a boil.
+Add the tamarind, add water or stock and soy and bring to a boil.
 Simmer with the lid closed for 35-40 minutes till the pumpkin is soft.
 Taste the curry for salt, spice and tartness and adjust as needed.

 Serve hot with rice.